EVENT-MANAGEMENT-SYSTEM-INTEG-PROG/test/README.md

 ## Instructions

-To get started with the mobile app, follow these steps: (use Command Prompt or CMD)
+To get started with the laravel backend, follow these steps: (use Command Prompt or CMD)

 ```sh
 # Clone the repository